 Skip to content

-UX Biometric Research And Eye Tracking
+UX Biometric Research and Eye Tracking

 Biometric research is commonly used in UX research when we want to understand where people are looking on a web page or cell phone screen, measure physiological responses to stimuli, designs, and experiences, and to understand how people’s stress levels change over time – such as during travel (if we’re studying ways to help improve how airlines service customers, for example).